michaelnmmeyer/mascara/README.md

 library](https://github.com/JuliaLang/utf8proc).

-A command-line tool `mascara` is included, plus a set of sentence boundary detection models for English, French, and German.
+A command-line tool `mascara` is included, plus a set of sentence boundary detection models.
 To install all these:

     $ make && sudo make install